EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 	fPanYScale - scale the right click pan Y direction movement speed

 bMapMarkersShowFactionName
-Show the faction name underneath the map marker name, e.g. (Goodsprings - Neutral)
+Show the faction name underneath the map marker name, e.g. (Goodsprings - Neutral).
+Options (Map Marker Factions): bRequireReputation - only show location reputations if you have reputation with that faction

 bRightClickChangesToPreviousContainerCategory
 Make right clicking the category cycle to the previous category in container/barter/recipe menus.